How to Install an Electrical Box in an Existing Wall

-- New-Work Box: It has nails on it or other fastening method that allows the box to be attached to the side of a stud.
+- New-Work Box: A new-work electrical box has nails on it or another fastening method that allows the box to be attached to the side of a stud.
 If you want to use a new-work box, the drywall should not yet have been installed.
 Drywall is hung after the box is fastened.

-Tape Old-Work Box To Wall Backwards
+Tape Old-Work Box to Wall Backwards

-Because these boxes taper, from smaller to larger, you cannot use the back sides as templates.
+Because these boxes taper from smaller to larger, you cannot use the back sides as templates.
 Fortunately, you can use the face as a template, since the face is flat.

 Tape the box to the wall with painter's tape, face-first.
-Apply tape to... the top and bottom.
+Apply tape to the top and bottom.
 It's not necessary to tape the sides.
 If you have an assistant, there's no need to tape the box.
 Just have the assistant hold the box firmly against the wall as you draw the outline.

-Mark the Box's Horizontal LInes First
+Mark the Box's Horizontal Lines First

-First, mark horizontal lines where the tabs meet the box.
-The tabs are the flat pieces that press against the wall from the front, creating tension in conjunction with those back "wings."
+- First, mark horizontal lines where the tabs meet the box.
+The tabs are the flat pieces that press against the wall from the front, creating tension in conjunction with those back wings.

-You need to get... these lines right or the box will not stay in place; it will fall back into the wall.Continue to 4 of 8 below.
+- You need to get these lines right, or the box will not stay in place; it will fall back into the wall.

 Mark Outlet Box's Vertical Lines

 With the horizontal lines marked, draw two straight vertical lines down the sides of the old-work box.
-While you should try to be precise, these are less critical because there are no tabs on the sides.Continue to 5 of 8 below.
+While you should try to be precise, these are less critical because there are no tabs on the sides.

-Connect Lines For Box Cutout
+Connect Lines for Box Cutout

 Remove the box from the wall.
-With your straight edge, connect horizontal and vertical lines to make a complete outline.Continue to 6 of 8 below.
+With your straight edge, connect horizontal and vertical lines to make a complete outline.

 Make Precise Box Cutout With Jab Saw

-Before you make your cut-out, drill a hole in the center of the outline with a 1/2" auger bit.
+Before you make your cut-out, drill a hole in the center of the outline with a 1/2-inch auger bit.
 Now, use your manual jab saw to cut the outline.
-Be extremely precise about this, preserving your line as you cut with the saw rather than cutting right on the line.Continue to 7 of 8 below.
+Be extremely precise about this, preserving your line as you cut with the saw rather than cutting right on the line.

-Grab Cutout Before It Falls Into Wall
+Grab Cutout Before It Falls

-Before you finish your last cut, poke a finger into that 1/2" hole and hold onto the cut-out so that it does not drop into the wall.
-It makes for a cleaner, neater job if you can retrieve it.Continue to 8 of 8 below.
+Before you finish your last cut, poke a finger into that 1/2-inch hole and hold onto the cut-out so that it does not drop into the wall.
+It makes for a cleaner, neater job if you can retrieve it.

-File Sides of Cutout To Make Hole Wider If Needed
+File Sides of Cutout to Widen